 NEH to administer grants for five of the 41 funded projects

 The 41 Save America’s Treasures grant awardees announced today will receive a total of $9.5 million in funding; the five grants administered by the Endowment will receive $291,104.
 Grants are awarded on a competitive basis and must be matched dollar-for-dollar with non-federal funds.
 Below is a list of the five projects supported by NEH.
-[See the complete NPS/PCAH list of the 41 projects in the above box.]
+See the complete NPS/PCAH list of the 41 projects here.

 Carrère and Hastings Architectural Collection, St. Augustine, Fla.